-- Down syndrome (causes delay in physical and mental development)
+- Down syndrome, which causes delay in physical and mental development

-- sickle cell disease (when the red blood cells become misshapen)
+- sickle cell disease, which occurs when the red blood cells become misshapen

-- cystic fibrosis (damages the lungs and digestive system)
+- cystic fibrosis, which damages the lungs and digestive system

-Some children experience physical problems associated with specific birth defects.
+Some children face physical problems associated with specific birth defects.
 However, many children show no visible abnormalities.
 Defects can sometimes go undetected for months or even years after the child is born.

-Many birth defects can be diagnosed during pregnancy, depending on the particular type of birth defect.
-Prenatal ultrasounds can be used to diagnose certain birth defects in utero.
+Many types of birth defects can be diagnosed during pregnancy.
+A healthcare professional can use prenatal ultrasounds to help them diagnose certain birth defects in utero.
 More in-depth screening options, such as blood tests and amniocentesis (taking a sample of the amniotic fluid), may also be done.
-These tests are usually offered to women who have higher risk pregnancies due to family history, advanced maternal age, or other known factors.
+These tests are usually offered to women who have higher-risk pregnancies due to family history, advanced maternal age, or other known factors.

 Prenatal tests can help determine whether the mother has an infection or other condition that’s harmful to the baby.
-A physical examination and hearing test may also be used to diagnose birth defects after the baby is born.
-A blood test called the newborn screen can help diagnose some birth defects shortly after birth, before symptoms occur.
+A physical examination and hearing test may also help the doctor diagnose birth defects after the baby is born.
+A blood test called the newborn screen can help doctors diagnose some birth defects shortly after birth, before symptoms occur.

 It’s important to know that prenatal screening doesn’t always find defects when they’re present.
 A screening test can also falsely identify defects.
-Most birth defects can be diagnosed with certainty after birth.
+However, most birth defects can be diagnosed with certainty after birth.

 Treatment options vary depending on the condition and level of severity.
-Some birth defects can be corrected before or shortly after birth.
+Some birth defects can be corrected before birth or shortly after.
 Other defects, however, may affect a child for the rest of their life.
-Severe birth defects, such as cerebral palsy or spina bifida, can cause long-term disability or death.
 Mild defects can be stressful, but they don’t typically affect overall quality of life.
+Severe birth defects, such as cerebral palsy or spina bifida, can cause long-term disability or even death.
 Speak with your doctor about the appropriate treatment for your child’s condition.

-Surgery can be done to fix certain defects or ease harmful symptoms.
+Surgeries: Surgery can fix certain defects or ease harmful symptoms.
 Some people with physical birth defects, such as cleft lip, may undergo plastic surgery for either health or cosmetic benefits.
-Many babies with heart defects will need surgery.
+Many babies with heart defects will need surgery, as well.

 Many birth defects can’t be prevented, but there are some ways to lower the risk of having a baby with a birth defect.
-Women who plan on becoming pregnant should start taking folic acid supplements before conception.
+Women who plan to become pregnant should start taking folic acid supplements before conception.
 These supplements should also be taken throughout the pregnancy.
 Folic acid can help prevent defects of the spine and brain.
 Prenatal vitamins are also recommended during pregnancy.

 Maintaining a healthy weight also helps reduce the risk of complications during pregnancy.
 Women with pre-existing conditions, such as diabetes, should take special care to manage their health.

 It’s extremely important to attend regular prenatal appointments.
-Additional prenatal screening can be done to identify defects if your pregnancy is considered high risk.
-Depending on the type of defect, it may be able to be treated before the baby is born.
+If your pregnancy is considered high risk, your doctor can do additional prenatal screening to identify defects.
+Depending on the type of defect, your doctor may be able to treat it before the baby is born.